-• Effects of continued project operation on recreational use in the project area, including the adequacy of existing recreational access, the adequacy and capacity of existing recreational facilities, and the adequacy of existing whitewater flows.
+- Effects of continued project operation on year-round recreational use. - Effects of continued project operation on the adequacy of existing recreational access and opportunities, the adequacy and capacity of existing recreational facilities (including the Hoosac Tunnel Loop trail), the adequacy of recreation facilities to accommodate individuals with disabilities, and the adequacy of existing whitewater flows and their effects on public safety.